rtldg/sm_closestpos/README.md

 # sm_closestpos
 Sourcemod extension to add a type called `ClosestPos` that you create with an ArrayList of positions which can then be queried for the closest index to a given position.

+Currently uses an implementation of k-d trees from https://github.com/jlblancoc/nanoflann

 Probably going to use this in https://github.com/shavitush/bhoptimer as it will provide much faster "closest replay time" stuff.

 Provides the following: